WordPress/gutenberg/packages/blocks/README.md

 _Parameters_

 -   _slug_ `string`: Block category slug.
--   _category_ `WPBlockCategory`: Object containing the category properties that should be updated.
+-   _category_ `BlockCategory`: Object containing the category properties that should be updated.

 ### validateBlock